mcuringa/mcuringa.github.com/cv.md

 Works in progress
 -----------------
-Curinga, M. X., & de Freitas, E. (under review).
-Computational Thinking and the Infant Mind: Towards the New Empiricisms of Software Studies.
-Learning, Media and Technology.
+**Curinga, M.**, & de Freitas, E. (under review).
+Computational Thinking and the Infant Mind: Towards the New Empiricisms of Software Studies. _Learning, Media and Technology_.

-Curinga, M. X., Uttamchandani, S., & Drew, J. (under review).
+**Curinga, M.**, Uttamchandani, S., & Drew, J. (under review).
 Examining the role of spatial justice in framing non-majors’ experiences with undergraduate computing. _The Technical Symposium 2025 on Computer Science Education_.
 Pittsburgh, Pennsylvania, Wed 26 February - Sat 1 March 2025.

-de Freitas, E., & Curinga, M. X. (in preparation).
+de Freitas, E., & **Curinga, M.** (in preparation).
 How the concept of racial entropy came to shape our ideas about segregation: Exposing the cybernetic assumptions in demographic models.

 </div>